herizsh/btj-forecast/README.md

 #### Deliverables
 - Source code for both the Go server and the Python client.
-- A README file documenting how to set up and run the server and client.# btj-forecast
+- A README file documenting how to set up and run the server and client.